DavisOsiemo/2-way-sms/README.md

 - Create shortCode link: https://account.africastalking.com/apps/sandbox/sms/shortcodes/create
 - Then click this link: https://www.000webhost.com/ and sign in with Google/FB.
 This is a free, web hosting site
 - Create a website and name it.
-- You can find a link to your website by clicking "my sites" tab
+- You can find a link to your new website by clicking "my sites" tab
 - Make sure to have a folder named 'vendor' in the root directory 'public_html' within your website.
 It holds packages required by the app including AT’s PHP SDK
 - Download vendor here: https://tinyurl.com/wpyxgyj OR use the one shared in this repo
 - Create a file called incomingsms.php and paste the PHP code shared in this repo.
 This is your callback logic